nillebco/rt-voice-assistant/README.md

 ## Repository structure

-The repository contains a rt_py folder containing the code that we will try to implement during the workshop.
+The repository contains a rt_voice_assistant folder containing the code that we will try to implement during the workshop.

 ### bricks